Dre Campbell Farm

 This post may contain affiliate links.
 Click here to view our affiliate disclosure

 One natural way to manage weeds in your garden and improve soil structure is to use cover crops.
-This method dates as far back as ancient Greek and Roman times [1].
+This method dates back to ancient Greek and Roman times [1].

-Cover crops (green manures) are fast-growing plants grown with the aim of incorporating them into the soil while still green.
-They also help prevent soil erosion, all while providing grazing and fodder for farm animals.
+Cover crops (green manures) are fast-growing plants grown to be incorporated into the soil while still green.
+They also help prevent soil erosion while providing grazing and fodder for farm animals.

 Main Benefits of Cover Crops